KHard2Bme/Python-Project-Template/Movie_README.md

 On 03-14-2024 the closing price was <b>171.77</b>.

-### Question 2: What is the average closing price for each stock, standard deviation and how do these numbers help in comparring each?
+### Question 2: What is the average closing price for each stock, standard deviation and how do these numbers help in comparrison?

 ![descriptive](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/b8dd14a7-55a4-433b-8bdc-2402cc8439ef)